Jeraldy/JeddyJs/README.md

         ├── App.js
 ```
  - This just combines the Increment and Decrement widgets to create a single widget.
- - You can notice we have a connect fuction at the bottom we just gives a way to access the state
+ - You can notice we have a connect fuction at the bottom, this gives us a way to access the state
- and pull the counterReducer.
+ and pull out the counterReducer.
+ - There the counter variable becomes available to our component like this *const App = ({ counter })=>{}*.

 ```js
 import Div from "jeddy/dom/Div";